Central Subway Project

 The Central Subway Project will improve public transportation in San Francisco by extending the Muni Metro T Third Line through SoMa, Union Square and Chinatown.
 By providing a direct, rapid transit link between downtown and the existing T Third Line route on 3rd Street, the Central Subway will vastly improve transportation to and from some of the city's busiest, most densely populated areas.

-When the Central Subway is completed, T Third Line trains will travel mostly underground from the 4th Street Caltrain Station to Chinatown, bypassing heavy traffic on congested 4th Street and Stockton Street.
-Four new stations will be built along the 1.7-mile alignment:
+When the Central Subway opens in 2022, T Third Line trains will travel mostly underground from the 4th Street Caltrain Station to Chinatown, bypassing heavy traffic on congested 4th and Stockton streets.
+Four new stations were built along the 1.7-mile alignment:

 Check out our video tour of the project alignment.

 - Building launch box for tunnel boring machines on 4th between Harrison and Bryant

 - Excavating tunnels by tunnel boring machines beneath SF